Cache-Control

 Unexpected caching behavior stems from directive misunderstandings, CDN overrides, or conflicting headers.

 1. Stale content served despite no-cache directive.
 The no-cache directive does not prevent storage.
 Caches store the response and revalidate on every reuse.
-To prevent storage entirely, use no-store.
-Combine both when sensitive data is involved: Cache-Control: no-cache, no-store.
+To prevent storage entirely, use no-store on its own, which already stops a cache from keeping the response.

 2. CDN ignores Cache-Control directives.
 Many CDNs override origin Cache-Control with their own policies.
-Cloudflare respects origin headers by default but overrides them when a Page Rule or Cache Rule is active.
+Cloudflare respects origin headers by default but overrides them when a Cache Rule, or a legacy Page Rule, is active.
 AWS CloudFront uses the origin header unless a cache policy with custom TTLs is attached.
 Check the CDN dashboard for override rules before debugging the origin configuration.

 3. Stale content persists after lowering max-age.
 CDN edge nodes and browser caches retain responses until the original max-age expires.
 Lowering the value on the origin does not purge already-cached copies.
 Issue a CDN purge after changing cache lifetimes.
 In Cloudflare, purge by URL or use a full zone purge.
 In CloudFront, create an invalidation for the affected paths.